AndrewWPhillips/HexEdit/HexEdit/Videos/ReadMe.txt

 - intelligent undo
 - no redo (only use I have ever found is if undo too far)

-Large Files
-- aborting long operations
-- file/New
-- building a large file using Edit/Append and Append Same File

 Info Tips
 - list
   - checkboxes